-For those who attend at least 70% of classes, the assessment of this course will be 50% by performance in individual project presentations and group presentations, AND 50% by submission in writing of the presented research project (dissertation) of up to 2.500 words in length (excluding abstract, bibliography and/or bibliographical references in the footnotes) on a topic of own choice within the syllabus.
-The dissertation shall be submitted in WORD format (for the check of the number of words) via email to f.ferretti@unibo.it by the established exam date at 13 p.m.
+For those who attend at least 70% of classes, the assessments on this course will be as follows:

+- 50% by performance in class (2 group presentations); and - 50% by submission of a written research project (coursework) of up to 2.500 words in length (excluding bibliography and/or bibliographical references in the footnotes) on a topic released in the last teaching week.
+The coursework shall be submitted in WORD format (for the check of the number of words) via email to f.ferretti@unibo.it by the exam date at 12 (noon).
+Coursework will not be accepted after that time and date!

-All students are entitled to refuse the mark given, in which case they may resubmit for assessment on the basis of 100% submission of a new research project (dissertation) different from the one whose mark has been refused.
-The research project (dissertation) shall be of a length between min.
-5.000 words and max 6.000 words (excluding abstract, bibliography and/or bibliographical references in the footnotes) on another topic of own choice within the syllabus.
-The dissertation shall be submitted in WORD format (for the check of the number of words) via email to f.ferretti@unibo.it by one of the following available exam dates at 13 p.m.
+For those who do not attend or attend less than 70% of classes, the assessment on this course will be 100% by submission of a written research project (coursework) of up to 8.000 words in length (excluding bibliography and/or bibliographical references in the footnotes) on a topic released on the virtual learning environment 3-4 weeks before the exam date.
+The coursework shall be submitted in WORD format (for the check of the number of words) via email to f.ferretti@unibo.it by the exam date at 12 (noon).
+Coursework will not be accepted after that time and date!

-For those who do not attend, the assessment will be by submission of a research project (dissertation) of a length between min.
-5.000 words and max 6.000 words (excluding abstract, bibliography and/or bibliographical references in the footnotes) on a topic of own choice within the syllabus.
-The dissertation shall be submitted in WORD format (for the check of the number of words) via email to f.ferretti@unibo.it by one of the available exam dates at 13 p.m.
+All students are entitled to refuse the mark given, in which case they may resubmit for assessment on the basis of 100% submission of a new written research project (coursework) different from the one whose mark has been refused.
+All resubmissions shall be up to 8.000 words in length (excluding bibliography and/or bibliographical references in the footnotes) on a topic released on the virtual learning environment 3-4 weeks before the exam date.
+The coursework shall be submitted in WORD format (for the check of the number of words) via email to f.ferretti@unibo.it by the exam date at 12 (noon).
+Coursework will not be accepted after that time and date!